wamta25/wamta25.github.io/program.md

 slide_id: 3
 ---

 All talks will take place at Saint Louis University, St. Louis, MO 63103.
 A virtual option is also available via Zoom at: <a href="https://slu.zoom.us/my/qingleicao">https://slu.zoom.us/my/qingleicao</a>.

+**Note: The in-person location varies daily.
+Please check the "Travel" section for details.**

 <div class="row">